BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 # **Getting started with Script Extender**

 This tutorial covers the absolute basics for modders to start writing mods with [Norbytes Script Extender](https://github.com/Norbyte/bg3se/tree/main).

 No prior knowledge about programming is required; however, please familiarize yourself with how to install mods and Script Extender:
 -   [How to install .pak files](https://wiki.bg3.community/en//Tutorials/Mod-Use/BG3-Mod-Types-and-how-to-install-them)
 -   [Installing Script Extender and activating the console](https://wiki.bg3.community/en/Tutorials/Mod-Use/How-to-install-Script-Extender)

 After reading this guide, feel free to follow the tutorial: [**Creating your First SE Mod (TBA)**](https://wiki.bg3.community/en/Tutorials/ScriptExtender/creating_your_first_se_mod)

 > If you are having trouble following this guide, feel free to join the Baldur's Gate 3 Modding Community discord linked [here](https://discord.gg/bg3mods)
-> The Baldur's Gate 3 Modding Community is a community run discord.
+> The Baldur's Gate 3 Modding Community is a community modding run discord.
 Keep in mind that everyone that may help you is a volunteer.
 Please read and follow the server rules.
 {.is-success}

 You can find further information linked under [09.
 Useful Resources](https://wiki.bg3.community/en/Tutorials/ScriptExtender/GettingStarted#h-9-useful-resources) on the bottom of this page.

 ## 1\.
-Ensure you have activated the Script Extender Console
+Activate the Script Extender Console

 After following the guide [How to install Script Extender](https://wiki.bg3.community/en/Tutorials/Mod-Use/How-to-install-Script-Extender) and activating the console, ensure that the console works properly.

+Launch your game and when the game exe opens, a second window will also open.
 When you launch the game now, you should see a second window opening.
 This is the Script Extender console.

 ![gswse_console_startup.png](/tutorials/getting_started_with_se/gswse_console_startup.png)